• Skip to primary navigation

 Why is Saint-Louis Cathedral worth a visit?
 Our opinion:

-Of course, when we think of Blois, we immediately think of its majestic château (article to be published soon), but its cathedral is also a must-see. the city's must-see!
-Overlooking the Loire with its elegant appearanceIts architecture is just as delightful as its interiors, especially with its nave flooded with light from the windows.
-33 stained glass windows contemporaries.
+Of course, when we think of Blois, we immediately think of its majestic château (article coming soon), but its cathedral is also a must-see!
+Overlooking the Loire with its elegant allure, its architecture is just as delightful as its interiors, notably with its nave flooded with light from its 33 contemporary stained-glass windows.
 We're sure you'll fall for it too!

 Why is Blois Cathedral famous?